harsh159357/contacts/README.md

 ## Things you can learn through this project -
 1. Hero Animation from a Contact List Item to Contact Detail.
 2. Google Place Search.
-3. Right Swipe to Edit a Contact and Right Swipe to Delete a Contact.
+3. Right Swipe to Edit a Contact and Left Swipe to Delete a Contact.
 4. Regular Expressions.
 5. Form validations.
 6. Multiple Floating Action Button on Single Page.